-2.1 This policy will make reference throughout to the Academy's Relationship for Learning & Behaviour policy which can be found on the website.
-The decision to suspend or permanently exclude a pupil must be made only after consideration is given to both this policy and the Relationship for Learning & Behaviour Policy.
+2.1 This policy will make reference throughout to the Academy's Behaviour policy which can be found on the website.
+The decision to suspend or permanently exclude a pupil must be made only after consideration is given to both this policy and the Behaviour Policy.